web-km200/web-km200/README.md

 # web-km200
 How to interact with Buderus Heating Systems through the Web KM200 device.

-The Web KM200 device uses DHCP has an open TCP Port 80.
+The Web KM200 device uses DHCP to acquire an IPv4 address in your home network.
 It shows up with host name TK-850-JH3E-NET in the DHCP server.
 Search engines find a PDF manual for an embedded development board for this string at [https://www.tessera.co.jp/Download/TK-850JH3E+NET_UM_E.pdf](https://www.tessera.co.jp/Download/TK-850JH3E+NET_UM_E.pdf).
 The manual describes an example program for the board which is a web server.
+The Web KM200 provides an open TCP Port 80.
 Buderus is probably using this embedded board inside the web KM200 and the software running on it was probably developed by modifying the example web server program.

 Some home automation systems like openHAB and fhem and some standalone skripts can communicate with the Web KM200, and at least read values from the heating system.
 Some reverse engineering has apparently already been done, or some information was transferred from Buderus to the implementors of existing software.
 The necessary information how to talk to the Web KM200 is already present in the code out there,

-Here, this existing information is merely summarized it in English instead of code.
+Here, this existing information is merely summarized in English instead of in code.

 # Preparation